By Marc Rodriguez, MSU StratCom student who is pursuing a media analytics certificate

-I learned a new language recently—one that was foreign to me, frustrating at first and a little scary.
+I learned a new language recently—one that was foreign, frustrating at first, a little scary.

-After taking Evaluation Techniques for Working Professionals, a course in the Michigan State University Strategic Communication Online Master's program, I learned how to critique correlation, deliver data and study statistics.
-I can now speak confidently about research design, methods and analysis/research recruitment strategies.
+After taking Evaluation Techniques for Working Professionals, a course in the Michigan State University StratCom program, I learned how to critique correlation, deliver data, and study statistics.
+I can now speak confidently about research design, methods, and analysis/research recruitment strategies.

 I understand not only how to read a research study, but how to assess validity through specific lenses (sample size, hypotheses logic, confounds, potential researcher bias, etc.).

 Professor Anna McAlister, a published researcher, delivered weekly lectures that were based on work-based experience, not just textbook theory.
 Her experience raised the bar on the course content because we learned from someone who knows research from content to publication.